-- o TIME a timestamp in the "HH:mm:ss" form. - TIME\MS a UTC timestamp.

-- CLIENT.IP the IP address of the related client (only available for some client-related INFO level messages). - CLIENT.NAME the hostname of the related client, if the hostname lookup is enabled and successful; the IP address otherwise (only available for some client-related INFO level messages). - MESSAGE the log message. - THREAD the name of the thread originating the log message. - o COUNTER a progressive counter, started on item subscription.
+- o TIME a timestamp in the "HH:mm:ss" form. - o TIME_MS a UTC timestamp. - CLIENT.IP the IP address of the related client (only available for client-related messages). - o CLIENT.NAME the hostname of the related client, if the hostname lookup is enabled and successful; the IP address otherwise (only available for client-related messages). - o MESSAGE the log message. - o THREAD the name of the thread originating the log message. - o COUNTER a progressive counter, started on item subscription.